mau11/career-kit/README.md

-# Idea Tracker
+# Career Kit

-> My portfolio as a software engineer.
+> Build the perfect resume and export it from a choice of beautifully designed PDFs.

 ## Table of Contents